jessitron/bison/README.md

 your twitter user on the app, and also create the keys.json file that the application will look for.

-## Notes for building it

-I'm on snapshot-0.4 of scalaz-stream, which isn't released at this time.
-Today (25 Feb 2014) I'm also using a fix that isn't in the main library yet.
-Clone jessitron/scalaz-stream and use the master branch, or else running a wye can StackOverflowError.
-"sbt publish-local" will put the library in your local ivy cache, so the bison can find it.

-In addition, twitter's API has changed recently.
-Cloning fernandezpablo85/scribe-java fixed that.
-It builds with maven, and I don't know how to publish local with that, so I copied the jar into the lib directory for this bison project, and then removed the library dependency from build.sbt, causing sbt to find the jar in the lib.

-Sorry - the front end of the technology curve is a wavy place to be.

 ## The demo code
 Here's what I ran during the talk, in the repl: